Unfortunately, this website does not fully support the version of the browser you are using. Certain features may not be fully functional.

 Also in 2015, the family partners with Boston Properties and WeWork to begin developing a 675,000-square-foot, state-of-the-art building at the Brooklyn Navy Yard called Dock72.
 In June of the same year, Bill Rudin is named Chairman of the Real Estate Roundtable in Washington DC, serving a 3 year term.

 In July 2017, Bill and Eric Rudin are named co-chairmen of Rudin Management Company.
-Bill Rudin is named chairman of REBNY, beginning his three-year term in January of 2018.
-Eric Rudin is named Chair of the Board of Directors of the Times Square Alliance in April of 2018.
+Bill Rudin is named chairman of REBNY, beginning his three-year term in January 2018.
+Eric Rudin is named Chair of the Board of Directors of the Times Square Alliance in April 2018.

 Terms & Conditions